sevans09/beginnersNeural/README.md

 # beginnersNeural

-From the Coursera Neural Networks and Deep Learning mini course.
+From the Coursera Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning mini course.